-DRF DRAFTING
+DRF Drafting

-Hr/W ⊂ Hr/Wl· c Sem
+Hr/Wk Hr/Wk Sem

 Lect/ Clin Cr

 Disc Lab Hr

 Courses

 DRF.100 Basic Drafting 1 3 2

-This introductory course in drafting is for student a wha ait hor did not

 This introductory course in drafting is for students who either did not have a previous drafting course or wish a review of previous work taken.
 Students will have the opportunity to obtain proficiency and skill in lettering, geometric construction, object visualization, sectional views, auxiliary views and revolutions..
-General Education - Not Applicable